Rick Dantzler

 Rick Dantzler (born January 1956) is an American lawyer, former Florida politician, and a member of the Democratic Party.
 From Winter Haven, Dantzler served in the Florida House of Representatives from 1982 to 1990, and in the Florida Senate from 1990 to 1998.
 He was Buddy MacKay's running mate in the 1998 Florida gubernatorial election; they lost to Jeb Bush and Frank Brogan.
 From 2014 to 2017, Dantzler was President Obama's appointed Florida State Executive Director of the Farm Service Agency.

 Born into a family of politicians, Dantzler is a lawyer and writer.
 With his wife Julie (née Pope), Dantzler has two adult daughters.
 A member of the Florida Bar since 1983, Dantzler was specializing in agricultural law at the Victor Smith Law Group law firm by May 2018.
 That July, Dantzler was hired as chief operating officer of the Lake Alfred, Florida-based Citrus Research and Development Foundation.

 Personal life

 Born on Fort Leonard Wood on January 2 or 6, 1956, Dantzler was raised in Winter Haven, Florida as a third-generation Floridian.
+In 1973, he was a junior at Winter Haven High School.
 His father was mayor of Winter Haven while Dantzler was a child, an office to which his younger brother Brad was appointed in January 2016.
 Another brother—Todd Dantzler—has served as a Polk County, Florida commissioner.